aplum/apollo-router5/README.md

 [![npm version](https://badge.fury.io/js/apollo-router5.svg)](https://badge.fury.io/js/apollo-router5)

+# This project has been archived

+I will not be maintaining this project, and recommend using `router5` directly instead.

 # apollo-router5

 > Router5 integration with Apollo Client.
 Based on [redux-router5](https://github.com/router5/router5/tree/master/packages/redux-router5).
 Using router5 with apollo may remove the need to include [router5-listeners](https://router5.js.org/advanced/listeners-plugin).